This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch guacamole recipe, check out our Leftover Ingredients Recipe Finder.

 - One avocado: Use one ripe avocado that feels slightly soft when gently squeezed.
-If you have an extra avocado, enjoy it with Beef Tacos or Chicken Enchiladas.
+If you have an extra avocado, enjoy it with beef tacos for one or single serving chicken enchiladas.

 - Onions: I prefer chopped red onions for their sharp bite, but yellow onions are traditional.
 For a milder option, use green onions.
-Leftover onions can go in Chicken Shawarma or an Italian Chopped Salad.
+Leftover onions can go in chicken shawarma for one or a small Italian chopped salad.

 - Garlic: Optional but adds depth.
 If fresh isn’t available, use 1/8 teaspoon of garlic powder.

 - Jalapeños: Add heat.
 Remove seeds for less spice, or swap for bell peppers for a milder flavor.
-Use leftovers in Jalapeño Poppers, Mexican Street Corn Salad, or White Chicken Chili.
+Use leftovers in a small batch of jalapeño poppers, single serving Mexican street corn salad, or white chicken chili for one.

 Recipe Variations